joelgrimberg/timesheetz/README.md

 [keyboard shortcuts guide](docs/shortcuts.md) for a comprehensive list of available commands.

+## Configuration

+The application can be configured through `config.json`:

+- Set document type (PDF/Excel) for exports
+- Configure email settings (requires Resend.com API key)
+- Enable/disable API server
+- Set development mode to avoid cluttering production data

 ## Development

-within the config file, make sure to set mode to "development" to not clutter your production data
+Within the config file, make sure to set mode to "development" to not clutter your production data.

 ## Logging

 Log files can be found in the `logs` directory: ~/.config/timesheet/logs

+## API Documentation

+The application provides a REST API for programmatic access.
+See the [API documentation](docs/api.md) for available endpoints and examples.

 ## TODO